funduck/rofl-monit/README.md

 - Then I wait until ROFL ends and show that new notification is delivered when I kill sample container.

 ![](./demo.gif)

-# Releases

-## v0.0.0

-- strategies: send_all, detect_loops
-- send_all tracks only container state changes
-- detect_loops reacts on "died" event and checks when "ROFL" starts and ends
-- notificators: console, telegram
-- notifications on container: running, died, stopped, rofl, rofl ended